benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 arrays and maps will go a long way, even without user-defined generic types.</p>

-<p>In addition, Go has strong support for interfaces and closures, two
+<p>In addition, Go has support for interfaces and closures, two
-features which are often used instead of generics, or to work around their lack.
+features that are often used instead of generics, or to work around their lack.
 For example, sorting in Go is done using the <tt>sort.Interface</tt>
 type, which is an interface requiring three methods:</p>